-Mark Higgins is a principle development specialist with the BRIDGE project , designed by the USAID Office of Forestry and Biodiversity to promote biodiversity integration throughout the USAID portfolio.
+Mark Higgins is a Principal Development Specialist with the USAID BRIDGE project, designed by the Office of Forestry and Biodiversity to promote biodiversity integration throughout the USAID portfolio.
 He manages a suite of tools to support USAID’s Washington office and field staff in their design and implementation of integrated biodiversity programming.
 Mark has also worked for USAID’s LAC Bureau Environment Team and Geocenter,. as well as USAID’s Measuring Impact project.
 Prior to his work with USAID, Mark was a doctoral and postdoctoral fellow at Duke University and the Carnegie Institution of Science, Stanford, mapping biodiversity and biomass in Central and South America from a combination of satellite, aerial and field data.

 Using Cost-benefit Analysis to Identify Ecosystem-based Solutions to Climate Change Challenges